ibm-cloud-docs/openshift/openshift_ts.md

 Review some known issues or common error messages that you might encounter when you use {{site.data.keyword.openshiftlong}} clusters.
 {: shortdesc}

-For general cluster debugging, see the {{site.data.keyword.containerlong_notm}} docs
+For general cluster debugging, see the {{site.data.keyword.containerlong_notm}} docs:
 * [Debugging your cluster](/docs/containers?topic=containers-cs_troubleshoot)
 * [Clusters and worker nodes](/docs/containers?topic=containers-cs_troubleshoot_clusters)
 * [Storage](/docs/containers?topic=containers-cs_troubleshoot_storage)